-Our program focuses on establishing clinical and technical confidence and maximizes opportunities for personal achievement in a supportive, inclusive, and academically rewarding environment.
+Opportunities for personal achievement in a supportive, inclusive, and academically rewarding environment

-As a resident in the Vascular Surgery Integrated Residency program, you have access to the finest teaching and the broadest patient care experience possible in a busy, hands-on training environment.
-You will be exposed to:
+Access to the finest teaching and the broadest patient care experience possible in a busy, hands-on training environment

 The Vascular Surgery Residency program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 The residency fulfills all criteria for admissibility to the American Board of Surgery examinations for vascular surgery and during the fourth year of residency training, resident will be eligible to take the RPVI written examination.

 More from Mayo Clinic School of Graduate Medical Education